 Office hours

-Dr Giachino's usual office hours are Monday to Friday, between 9am and 5pm UK time.
+Andrea's usual office hours are Monday to Friday, between 9am and 6pm UK time.
 However, he is very often out and about around campus.
-If you are a current student and would like to book a meeting, you can do so through his automatic booking page - this updates automaticall to only shown slots when he is available.
+If you are a current student and would like to book a meeting, you can do so through his automatic booking page.

 Dr Andrea Giachino